Investments are a statement about the future, they predict the future...

 In comparison to structural changes in investment and governance practices, funds can also be invested directly in green initiatives.
 Investment vehicles for such initiatives include pooled renewables funds, green bonds, and green venture capital.

 Energy Efficiency Financing

-Divestment involves selling all shares in unethical companies.
-The global fossil fuel divestment campaign launched in the fall of 2012; to date hundreds of universities, municipalities, religious institutions, and foundations have divested.
+Divestment is the act of selling one's shares in a particular company, usually performed for ethical reasons.
+Today, the renowned fossil fuel divestment campaign has exceeded $7 trillion (10% of global stock market) in divestments from hundreds of universities, municipalities, religious institutions, and foundations.
 It has grown faster than any other divestment campaign in history.